 Alongside some of these health benefits, processed or packaged foods can also be more convenient for anyone with a busy lifestyle, says dietitian Sarah Schlichter, RD.

 "Not everyone has the time, energy or availability to cook from scratch every night," she says.

 "For example, I'd encourage a busy mom preparing dinner for her family of six to buy pre-cut or frozen vegetables, a rotisserie chicken and bread to feed everyone — and that can make for a completely healthy and balanced meal.
 Processed foods can fill the gaps while still providing nutrients — and sanity."

-But, of course, the more heavily processed foods can be detrimental to your health if you're eating them too much or too frequently.
+But, of course, the more heavily processed foods — like processed chips or baked goods — can be detrimental to your health if you're eating them too much or too frequently.

-Processed foods have been linked to overeating and weight gain since they can be dense in calories.
+Processed foods have been linked to overeating and weight gain because they can be dense in calories.

 People following a highly processed diet tend to eat around 500 more calories than participants following a minimally processed regimen, according to a small July 2019 study in Cell Metabolism.
 As a result, people following the highly processed meal plans gained more weight on average and ate faster, too.

 Eating too quickly can make it difficult to identify satiety cues, causing overeating in some cases, according to Harvard Health Publishing.